 At first, it seemed a maddening decision.
 Pochettino had been a revelation on the south coast before departing for Tottenham.
 Liverpool had done their best to decimate a talented squad, plucking Ricky Lambert, Adam Lallana and Dejan Lovren from their clutches, while Luke Shaw had also left for Manchester United.
 The footballing commentariat were unified: Southampton would be lucky to escape the drop.
 After doing so much to restore his credibility, Koeman was risking it all once more.

 Koeman, however, didn’t care.
 Everton fans had been driven mad by Roberto Martínez’s corporate, possession for possession’s sake milieu, and Merseyside was desperate for a change.
-After a difficult start, his Everton team look like they could challenge the top six in seasons to come.
-Koeman’s penchant for spotting talented youth players continues to bear fruit; Tom Davies and Mason Holgate have set Goodison Park alight, while Romelu Lukaku has become the first Everton striker to score more than 20 league goals in 30 years.
+After a difficult start, his Everton team looked like they could challenge the top six in seasons to come, but it wasn’t to be, despite Koeman’s penchant for spotting talented youth players in Tom Davies and Mason Holgate.
+Under the Dutchman, Romelu Lukaku became the first Everton striker to score more than 20 league goals in 30 years.
+However, inconsistency after a heavy spend in summer 2017 led to his sacking, mirroring some of his earlier spells in the game.

-For Koeman, it feels as though his ascendancy to the top of the European game might finally be arriving.
-One thing is clear though, he’s certainly taken his time
+For Koeman, it feels as though his ascendancy to the top of the European game might have taken a fatal blow at Goodison Park.
+One thing is clear, though: he’s bounced back before and he’ll be looking to do that again sooner rather than later

 By Christopher Weir @chrisw45